Relintai/pandemonium_engine_docs/tutorials/3d/csg_tools.md

 playing with the **Scale** and **Offset** properties just above.
 Higher values in the **Scale** property will cause the texture to repeat more often.

+Tip:
-.. tip:: You can copy a SpatialMaterial to reuse it across CSG nodes.
+ You can copy a SpatialMaterial to reuse it across CSG nodes.
 To do so,
          click the dropdown arrow next to a material property in the Inspector and choose **Copy**.
 To paste it, select the node you'd like to apply the material onto, click the dropdown arrow next to its material